- Deadline to Register: October 24, 2022

 - Complete your ballot using the instructions included with it, making sure to fill in ovals on the ballot to make your selections – no X or check marks!
 See also: this helpful article.

-- Make sure to SIGN as directed in the instructions.
+- Make sure to complete and SIGN the declaration as directed in the instructions.

 - Use a drop-box location (see below) to cast your ballot.